 North Carolina Association of MPOs (NCAMPO)

 In addition to CRTPO, there are 18 other MPOs throughout the state of North Carolina.
-The MPOs are all part of the North Carolina Association of Metropolitan Planning Organizations (NCAMPO).
-NCAMPO meets several times a year to discuss statewide transportation policy, and a NCAMPO conference is held annually, and also includes the Rural Planning Organizations from around the state as well as NCDOT and other interested parties.
+The MPOs are members of the North Carolina Association of Metropolitan Planning Organizations (NCAMPO).
+The mission of NCAMPO is to positively affect policies and decision-making at the federal, state and local levels, to serve as a forum for communication, and to provide leadership in transportation planning.